symfony/symfony/src/Symfony/Component/Finder/README.md

         print $file->getRealpath()."\n";
     }

+The resulting contents of the iterator are instances of SplFileInfo.
+You can thus use all of SplFileInfo's methods (getPerms(), getSize(), etc) on them.

 But you can also use it to find files stored remotely like in this example where we are looking for files on Amazon S3: